Efficient solution of symmetric eigenvalue problems from families of coupled systems: Background

 \subsection{Method matrix in Component Mode Synthesis}

-The setting discussed in this section has similarities to component mode synthesis (CMS), which is a domain decomposition method for solving eigenvalue problems.
-In CMS, the domain is decomposed into several subdomains and the matrix $A$ is partitioned according to the degrees of freedom corresponding to the subdomains and the degrees of freedom related to subdomain interfaces.
+In CMS, the domain $\Omega$ is decomposed into several subdomains, and the matrix $A$ is partitioned according to the degrees of freedom corresponding to the subdomains and the subdomain interfaces.
 After partitioning, the matrix $A$ is block diagonalised using an appropriate elimination matrix.
 In the last step, the block corresponding to the subdomain degrees of freedom is truncated by using a select number of eigenvectors of each local eigenvalue problem.